nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

     combined[(((mag_binary == 1) & (dir_binary == 1))  ) | (s_threshold==1)] = 1
 ```
-First I
-then a di
-and finally is applied a binary combination between the gradient thresholds and the color threshold.
 All the functions that I used are implemented in the file `preprocess.py`.

 In the future I would like to improve this part of the project.
-It is still unclear to me which is the best threshold combination!!
+It is still unclear to me which is the best threshold combination!! (and it is very important!)

 Here's an example of my output for this step.